Spear: Ancient Romans

 In the pre-Marian Roman armies, the first two lines of battle, the hastati and principes, often fought with a sword called a gladius and pila, heavy javelins that were specifically designed to be thrown at an enemy to pierce and foul a target's shield.
-Originally the principes were armed with a short spear called a hasta, but these gradually fell out of use, eventually being replaced by the gladius.
+Originally, the principes were armed with a thrusting spear called a hasta, but these gradually fell out of use, eventually being replaced by the gladius.
 The third line, the triarii, continued to use the hasta.

 From the late 2nd century BC, all legionaries were equipped with the pilum.
 The pilum continued to be the standard legionary spear until the end of the 2nd century AD.
 Auxilia, however, were equipped with a simple hasta and, perhaps, javelins or darts.
 During the 3rd century AD, although the pilum continued to be used, legionaries usually were equipped with other forms of throwing and thrusting spear, similar to auxilia of the previous century.
 By the 4th century, the pilum had effectively disappeared from common use.

 In the late period of the Roman Empire, the spear became more often used because of its anti-cavalry capacities as the barbarian invasions were often conducted by people with a developed culture of cavalry in warfare.